 Suicide Awareness & Prevention Trainings

 A Gatekeeper is anyone who recognizes when someone is in distress and intervenes to get them connected to resources.
 QPR Gatekeeper Training, Campus Connect Gatekeeper Training, and Gatekeeper 2.0 offer various perspectives in how to support someone who is emotionally distressed or in crisis.
 After learning more about each one below, sign up for a free remote training for you or your group!

 QPR offers a traditional approach to understanding the impact and prevalence of suicide as well as intervention tools.
 This training prepares students, faculty and staff to recognize the warnings signs, know what to say to someone who might be at risk for suicide and where to refer individuals for help.

-Spring '21 Open Session QPR Gatekeeper Trainings:
+Fall '21 Open Session QPR Gatekeeper Trainings:

 Campus Connect (Student Gatekeeper Training)

 Campus Connect is an interactive training specifically for college students that provides participants opportunities to enhance their knowledge, awareness, and skills concerning college student suicide.
 This training focuses on increasing gatekeepers’ knowledge about students in a suicidal crisis, developing empathic listening and communication skills, and how to compassionately and directly ask students about their suicidal thoughts.

 - Wednesday, June 30th from 10 am- 12 pm

 - Tuesday, July 27th from 1 pm- 3 pm (in person)